In this review, I take an in-depth look at the X-Carve CNC from Inventables.

 I've reviewed it in detail here- X-Carve Pro Review.

-While the X-Carve was at a good price point for hobbyists, the X-Carve Pro is at the price point of small businesses looking for quick production work.
+While the X-Carve was at a good price point for hobbyists, the X-Carve Pro is at the price point for small businesses looking for quick production work.

 The main alternatives to the X-Carve Pro are the Avid CNC machines (formerly CNC Router parts).